30 Enchanting Hideaways in the U.S. You've Never Heard of

 Pro tip: No matter the season, a stay in one of Mount Bohemia's yurts is as rugged as it is chic and comfortable.

 Where to fly: Portland International Jetport

 Head north to Camden, a quaint seaside town with sprawling estates and historical buildings like the Camden Amphitheater and Camden Harbor Park.
 And, while you're there, it's essential to pay a visit to the 5,500-acre Camden Hills State Park with spectacular views of the hills and sea.

 Pro tip: While on the coast of Maine, it's almost a requirement to eat lobster in any of its various forms—and Peter Ott's on the Water is one of the best places to experience the decadent cuisine.

 Door County, Wisconsin

 Where to fly: Austin Straubel International Airport

 As the visitor's guide suggests, the small, sleepy community of Door County, Wisconsin, stretched across the peninsula between Green Bay and Lake Michigan, is incredibly welcoming to all guests.
-The best time to visit the peninsula is in Autumn when the leaves' changing colors hold a startling contrast to the shimmering waters of the surrounding lakes.
-While you're in the area, be sure to pay a visit to the Potawatomi State Park or Peninsula State Park for great hiking options, or admire the decades-old architecture present in the lighthouses and churches of the region.
+The best time to visit the peninsula is in autumn when the leaves' changing colors hold a startling contrast to the shimmering waters of the surrounding lakes.
+While you're in the area, be sure to pay a visit to Potawatomi State Park or Peninsula State Park for great hiking options, or admire the decades-old architecture present in the lighthouses and churches of the region.
 Aside from these destinations, set aside time to explore Door County's local shops and restaurants that make your stay even more memorable.